run2bizdocs/documentation/en-us/docs/helper/use/monitoring-helper.md

 !!!
 Abstract "NOTE"

-    When accessing the list of conversations, click on each sentence of the dialog to see the percentage of assertiveness with which Anuva understood the user's interest, indices lower than twenty percent make Anuva use the fallback ability.
+    When accessing the list of conversations, click on each sentence of the dialog to see the percentage of assertiveness with which Helper understood the user's interest, indices lower than twenty percent make Helper use the fallback ability.

 !!! tip "About"